 Haworthia cymbiformis f. variegata

 How to Grow and Care for Haworthia cymbiformis 'Variegata'

 - Back to genus Haworthia

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.